kdricemt/kdricemt.github.io/_pages/about.md

 ## Recent News
+- Apr.11 2025  Four papers were accepted for the ION GNSS+ Conference!
 - Nov.20 2024  Presented for the ION Webinar "Webinar: Satellite Ephemeris Parameterization Methods to Support Lunar Positioning, Navigation, and Timing Services".
   - The recording is available [here](https://www.ion.org/publications/webinar-iiyama.cfm)
 - Sep.20 2024  Presented a paper at the ION GNSS+ 2024 Conference.
 Please see the [publications page](/publications/) for details